hybridcattt/hybridcattt.com/_posts/2021-07-13-start-testing-pragmatic-guide.md

 You might be working alone or in a small team.
 If you feel uncertain about where to start, this article is for you!

-I cover real questions that arise when you are beginning your testing journey.
+I cover real questions that arise at the beginning of your testing journey.
 You'll get pragmatic advice on how to get going and iterate forward more confidently, at your own pace.

 -----